varikvalefor/matel/README.md

 The username _k_ of the user should be placed onto a line such that the line matches the format `username: `_k_.

 The password _l_ of the user should be placed onto a line such that the line matches the format `password: `_l_.

+The FQDN _m_ of the user's homeserver should be placed onto a line such that the line matches the format `password: `_m_.
 #### Colour
 The colours of Matel's TUI can be changed through the editing of the `Colour` module, which is located at `src/Colour.hs`.
 Like the rest of Matel, `Colour` has decent documentation and can be edited reasonably easily.